zheeeng/Chest/README.md

 	* [Mobile Checker](https://validator.w3.org/mobile-alpha)
 	and so on...
 * [Mergely](http://www.mergely.com/editor) - Diff online, merge documents.
-* [CSS] "[Can I use](http://caniuse.com)" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 * With [explainshell.com](http://explainshell.com) you can write down a command-line to see the help text that matches each argument

 ## Resources